 Mr. Davis has a banking degree from the University of Virginia.
 He and his wife have one daughter, one son and one granddaughter.

 Harvey D. Brookins, Jr. joined SunTrust Bank in May 2012 as Senior Vice President and Regional Commercial Banking Team Manager.
 The Western Virginia Region is comprised of 79 offices in the 26 counties surrounding Roanoke, Blacksburg, Radford, Martinsville, Lexington, Staunton, Harrisonburg, Winchester, Charlottesville and Lynchburg, Virginia as well as Charleston, West Virginia.

 Mr. Brookins comes to the position with 18 years of banking experience.
 Prior to joining SunTrust, he served as Market President and Business Banking Manager for Wells Fargo in Roanoke and New River Valley.
 Before moving to Virginia in 2006, he worked for 13 years in retail and commercial banking in the Detroit, Michigan area.

 Mr. Brookins received a Bachelors of Science in Business Management and Masters of Business Administration in Finance from the University of Detroit Mercy.
 He is active in various community organizations including serving on the boards of the Western Virginia Water Authority, The Hotel Roanoke & Conference Center, Goodwill Industries of the Valleys, and YMCA of Roanoke Valley.
-Mr. Brookins and his wife, Sharisse, live in Roanoke with their children.
+Mr. Brookins and his family live in Roanoke.